apache/pekko-platform-guide/CONTRIBUTING.md

 propagate those changes backwards with `scripts/copy-identical-files.sh` and manual edits of non-identical files.
 IntelliJ has a good diff tool for propagating changes between files and folders.

-PR validation in Travis will run the `scripts/copy-identical-files.sh` and fail the build if expected identical files are different.
+PR validation in GitHub Actions CI will run the `scripts/copy-identical-files.sh` and fail the build if expected identical files are different.